bitmark-inc/bitmark-node-docker/README.md

 ### Fetch Bitmark Node in Docker

 After you successfully installed Docker, use the following command to pull `bitmark-node` image:
+_(Bitmark node has been upgraded from ver.
+5.7 to 6.3 on Nov.7, 2017.
+If you are currently running ver.
+5.7, please pull `bitmark-node` image again to upgrade to ver.6.3)_

 ```
 $ docker pull bitmark/bitmark-node